 6. The Hidden Figures of NASA

-The contributions of African American women to the space race were long unrecognized.
-Figures like Katherine Johnson, Dorothy Vaughan, and Mary Jackson played critical roles in NASA’s early missions, including John Glenn’s orbit around Earth.
+For decades, the pivotal contributions of African American women to the space race went unacknowledged.
+Pioneers such as Katherine Johnson, Dorothy Vaughan, and Mary Jackson were instrumental in NASA’s early successes, including the calculations that enabled John Glenn’s historic orbit around Earth.

 7. The First American in Space Wasn’t Human